Tsukumogami-Software/milou/README.md

 ![Screenshot](screenshot.png)

-Milou is a static site generator which helps you create beautiful and informative press kits to showcase your company and products to the press.
+Milou is a static site generator that helps you create beautiful and informative press kits to showcase your company and products to the press.
 It lets you present your brand story, press releases, media assets, and key team members in a structured and engaging manner.

 ## Features

 * *Static site generation*: Milou generates static HTML files, with fast-loading times, accessibility by default, and responsive design
-* *YAML configuration*: Simple and human readable configuration format
+* *YAML configuration*: Simple and human-readable configuration format
 * *Boilerplate templates*: Let Milou give you a template configuration and fill in the blanks with your content

 ## Showcase